kazmiali123/Challange-13---ORM-E-Commerce-BackEnd/README.md

   - post requests to create a product, a category, or a tag
   - put requests to update a product, a category, or a tag using its respective id
   - delete requests to delete a product, a category, or a tag using its respective id
-  - add a new employee
-  - update an employee role

 ## Appendix